All Episodes

 They are tired of things like unions and card check being forced on small business.

-These tea parties are a direct result Of an outrage at this administration for trying to wipe out the fundamental building blocks of this nation's founding.
+These tea parties are a direct result of an outrage at this administration for trying to wipe out the fundamental building blocks of this nation's founding.

-Capitalism and this nation's founding.
+That's what's under assault, capitalism and this nation's founding.

 And that's what these tea parties are all about.